-During and after the nine months ended November 30, 2020, the COVID-19 pandemic has caused significant and negative impact to the global financial market.
+During and after the year ended February 28, 2021, the COVID-19 pandemic has caused significant and negative impact to the global economy.
 The Company continues to monitor and assess the impact on its business activities.
 So far, the Company has been impacted by having to hold exploration activities on its properties.
 The full impact is uncertain, and it is difficult to reliably measure the extent of the effect of the COVID-19 pandemic on future financial results.

-In a May 14th May 2020 resolution published in Mexico's Official Gazette, Mexico's Secretary of Health defined mining and related activities as 'essential activities' that were allowed to re-open under government defined protocols.
+In a May 14, 2020 resolution published in Mexico's Official Gazette, Mexico's Secretary of Health defined mining and related activities as 'essential activities' that were allowed to re-open under government defined protocols.
 Although Mexico technically re-opened on June 1st, local municipalities and communities have issued their own closure orders which precluded work and travel during this period.
 Most recently, communities in the project areas have largely to wholly re-opened, but this remains on a case-by-case basis subject to local decisions.
 The project areas do not currently fall under COVID-19 restrictions beyond basic recommended health protocols.
 Community work access negotiations are ongoing.